-5 Coffee Table Ideas for Small Living Rooms
+5 Best Coffee Table Ideas for Small Living Rooms

 The living room is the heart of any home.
 After all, it’s the room where family and friends gather to relax.

-But when your living room is small, you have to decide what’s necessary to have a comfortable atmosphere.
+But when you have a small living room, you have to decide what’s necessary to have a comfortable vibe.

 It may be tempting to stick with seating arrangements only.
 But a coffee table is an important and functional part of this room.